Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Port Elliot, median income is $41,588 and average income is $55,842.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Port Elliot is $41,588 and average income is $55,842.
 This is lower than Rest of SA's median income of $48,920 and average income of $58,933.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated current incomes as of September 2025 would be approximately $45,248 (median) and $60,756 (average).
-The 2021 Census reports that household, family, and personal incomes in Port Elliot fall between the 6th and 10th percentiles nationally.
-Income brackets indicate that the largest segment comprises 33.9% earning $800 - $1,499 weekly, with 872 residents falling into this category, unlike regional levels where the $1,500 - $2,999 category predominates at 27.5%.
-Housing costs are modest, with 86.8% of income retained, but total disposable income ranks at just the 9th percentile nationally.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Port Elliot are approximately $45,248 (median) and $60,756 (average) as of September 2025.
+According to the 2021 Census, incomes in Port Elliot fall between the 6th and 10th percentiles nationally.
+The largest income bracket comprises 33.9% earning $800 - $1,499 weekly, with 875 residents in this category.
+Housing costs are modest, with 86.8% of income retained, but total disposable income ranks at the 9th percentile nationally.

 Frequently Asked Questions - Income